 How do you verify your identity?

-Put simply, there are two options available to you; you can verify yourself directly with Companies House via GOV.UK One Login, using photo ID such as a passport or driving licence, or you can opt to use an Authorised Corporate Service Provider (ACSP).
+When it comes to verifying your identity, there are a few options available to you; in the majority of instances, we anticipate that people will opt to verify themselves directly with Companies House via the GOV.UK One Login, using photo ID such as a passport or driving licence, or by using an Authorised Corporate Service Provider (ACSP).

 Only registered ACSPs can verify identities outside of Companies House, so it is paramount that you avoid unregistered third parties.

-We are here to help you navigate this process and will have resources shortly available to help you complete the verification journey.
-Should you have concerns about what you need to do, or would like to speak to one of our team about the requirements, please contact us today.
+We are here to help you navigate this process so, should you have concerns about what you need to do, or would like to speak to one of our team about the requirements, please contact us today.